ga4gh/mme-apis/search-api.md

 #### Terms
 * *Optional*
 * Terms and conditions text for the service, this is optional and can be included in all requests and responses.
+* Note that the diclaimer should be shown with the returned data per item 6 of the MME service agreement.

 #### ID
 * ***Mandatory***